Classical shadows of stated skein representations at roots of unity: Stated skein algebras

-The disc with only one puncture (on its boundary) and the sphere with only one puncture have both trivial skein algebra, while the sphere with two punctures has a commutative skein algebra.
-Therefore, Theorem \ref{theorem2} holds trivially for them. \\
+It remains to prove Theorem $1.2$ for connected punctured surfaces which do not admit non-degenerate topological triangulations, that is for the small punctured surfaces, for the disc with one inner puncture and one puncture on its boundary and for the unpunctured surfaces $\mathbf{\Sigma}=(\Sigma, \emptyset)$ with empty set of puncture.

-Let $\mathbb{D}$ be a disc with one puncture on its boundary and one inner puncture and let $\Delta$ be its unique topological triangulation drawn in Figure \ref{fig_degenerate}.
-Let $\delta$ be the unique non trivial arc of $\mathbb{D}$ and $\eta$ be the peripheral curve encircling the inner puncture.
+The disc with only one puncture (on its boundary) and the sphere with zero or one puncture have both trivial skein algebra, while the sphere with two punctures has a commutative skein algebra.
+Therefore, Theorem \ref{theorem2} holds trivially for them.
+It remains to prove the